 Regina nodded back.
 She was, after all, the one who'd ruffled them in the first place.

-So she'd asked Regina if there was a way to record some of her good childhood memories and have them appear on physical media, which she could then give to her parents.
+So she'd asked Regina if there was a way to lift some of her good childhood memories and have them appear on physical media, which she could then give to her parents.
 She even had a short list of memories she wanted captured.
-There was her third grade class play in which she'd starred at Mother Goose.
+There was her third grade class play in which she'd starred as Mother Goose.
 There was a group home outing to an amusement park when she was eleven.
 She wanted her parents to witness the meteor shower she'd watched with her foster brother at age six and delight in her winning her fourth grade class spelling bee.
 A seventh grade field trip to the Museum of Science in Boston rounded out the list.